mattstub/edu/fcc-backend/api/timestamp/README.md

 - [ ] You can get feedback on your project by sharing it with your friends on Facebook.

 ### Resources
-[Moment.js](https://momentjs.com/docs/#/parsing/string-format/) -- Docs on formatting with Moment.js
+[Moment.js - String Formatting](https://momentjs.com/docs/#/parsing/string-format/) -- Docs on formatting with Moment.js
 [Moment.js - Unix Timestamp](https://momentjs.com/docs/#/parsing/unix-timestamp/) -- documentation about handling unix time